Casa del Fascio (Como): Façades

-The facades composition is based on golden ratio and clear geometrical proportions.
-These are made up of opaque parts, covered with Calcare di Bottincino slabs, and translucent parts of concrete-frame glass blocks.
-(Dal Falco, 2003, pp. 22–24) The four facades, equal in size, are different in architectural motifs and in the relationships between full and empty spaces, while maintaining their coherence for the materials used and for the structural rhythms.
+The main façade's composition is based on golden ratio and clear geometrical proportions.
+The geometric grid is made up of opaque parts, covered with Calcare di Bottincino slabs, and translucent parts of concrete-frame glass blocks.
+(Dal Falco, 2003, pp. 22–24) The four façades, equal in size, are different in architectural motifs and in the relationships between full and empty spaces, while maintaining their coherence for the materials used and for the structural rhythms.

-The main facade on Piazza del Popolo is characterized by a large loggia divided into five spans.
-Here, Terragni had inserted curtains in order to shield the summer sun rays.
-The transparency of the loggia is balanced by the opaque lateral part that constitutes a real torre littoria, incorporated, however, in the parallelepiped volume of the building.
+The main façade on the Piazza del Popolo is characterized by a large loggia divided into five spans.
+Here, Terragni inserted curtains to protect from summer sun.
+The transparency of the loggia is balanced by the opaque lateral part that functions as a torre littoria (Lictor Tower), incorporated into the parallelepiped volume of the building.
 It is in this portion that the documentary and illustrative scenes by painter Marcello Nizzoli were originally intended to be placed.